material-motion/material-motion/specifications/transition_controller.md

 **One controller per transition**: Every transition has access to its own `TransitionController` instance.

-Note that a transition can have two directions: present and dismiss.
-A single controller governs both the "present" and "dismiss" versions of the transition.
+A transition can represent two directions.
+For example, present and dismiss are two directions of a single transition.

 **Transition director type API**: Provide a public API for storing a `TransitionDirector` type.